wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Advanced settings
 ^^^^^^^^^^^^^^^^^
 In this section you can configure advanced settings of the Wazuh Dashboard.
-In this section, you can set the appearance to dark mode.
+Here, you can set the appearance to dark mode.

 .. thumbnail:: ../../images/kibana-app/features/settings/advanced-settings.png
   :align: center